JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/The_Context_of_The_Life_and_Teachings_of_Jesus.md

 Perhaps we can be comforted by this:

 > _Christianity exhibits a history of having originated out of the unintended transformation of the religion of Jesus into a religion about Jesus.
 It further presents the history of having experienced Hellenization, paganization, secularization, institutionalization, intellectual deterioration, spiritual decadence, moral hibernation, threatened extinction, later rejuvenation, fragmentation, and more recent relative rehabilitation.
 Such a pedigree is indicative of inherent vitality and the possession of vast recuperative resources.
-And this same Christianity is now present in the civilized world of Occidental peoples and stands face to face with a struggle for existence which is even more ominous than those eventful crises which have characterized its past battles for dominance._ ([UB 195:4.4](/en/The_Urantia_Book/195#p4_4))
+And this same Christianity is now present in the civilized world of Occidental peoples and stands face to face with a struggle for existence which is even more ominous than those eventful crises which have characterized its past battles for dominance._ (<a id="s104_791"></a>[UB 195:4.4](/en/The_Urantia_Book/195#p4_4))

 The Urantia Papers have such recuperative powers.
 Their truths can win the struggle for existence that they in turn will face.
 At least they are here on the planet, and they are currently available for anyone to access and read.